iterative/cml/README.md

 ## Install CML as a package

-In the above examples, CML is pre-installed in a custom Docker image, which is pulled by a CI runner.
+In the examples above, CML is installed by the `setup-cml` action, or comes pre-installed in a custom Docker image pulled by a CI runner.
 You can also install CML as a package:

 ```bash
 npm i -g @dvcorg/cml